instaloader/instaloader/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**If the feature request is accepted, would you be willing to submit a PR?**

+Yes / No _(Help can be provided if you need assistance submitting a PR)_

 **Additional context**
 Add any other context about the feature request here.

+(please also see https://instaloader.github.io/contributing.html for how to suggest a feature)